The Simple Way To Declutter and Downsize Your Home Room by Room – WITHOUT Getting Overwhelmed – with a checklist too!

 So start decluttering your home in the smallest space that you feel you can declutter quickly WITHOUT too much personal attachment to the stuff in it to delay the results of your Master Plan.

-Now it’s time to declutter your home, room by room, quickly, easily and methodically.
+Now it’s time to declutter your whole house, room by room, quickly, easily and methodically.

-Here’s the simple process I use to declutter each room… when going room-by-room:
+Here’s the simple process I use to declutter and minimalize my home when going room-by-room:

 - Pick a room to start in and a corner to begin.